Skip to main content

 • Name: shown to merchants on the consent screen

-• Redirect URI: one or more callback URLs (space-separated)
+• Redirect URI: one or more callback URLs (one URI per line)

 • Confidential: enable for server-side apps that can securely store a client secret